HosseinlGholami/Army-Prj/readme.md

 ---------------------------server app

-* make server data durable (client user information  on file with encrypted pika)
+* delete camera function(delete exchange function)

 * define new user (on server application)

-* delete camera function
+* create login page for server and change the ui

   ----------------------client app